Can networking inspire companies to devise solutions to the climate crisis? Yes, says the CEO of Skift, a business-led climate initiative in Norway.

 Replacing coal and electrifying transport

-Being a facilitator is one thing, but Norway 203040 is also launching concrete projects.
+Being a facilitator is one thing, but Skift is also launching concrete projects.
 In Svalbard, for example, the coalition is spearheading a project to make the whole island community sustainable.

 “Like many other places on earth, Svalbard is run entirely on coal.
 This represents a tremendous opportunity for Norwegian business and technology development: How can we make Svalbard 100 per cent renewable?
 We are harnessing the power of industry to devise effective solutions,” says Haugland.